louivers/spacepigeon/README.md

 **SpacePigeon** is a native macOS app (powered by Hammerspoon) that lets you define *workspaces* — which apps open, which desktop spaces they go to, and how windows are arranged.

+Effortlessly transition between workflows.
+SpacePigeon instantly orchestrates your applications, windows, and displays into the perfect environment for any task with a single click or hotkey.

 ## Features

-- 🚀 **One-Click Setup**: Installs everything automatically via a native macOS App.
+- 🚀 **One-Click Setup**: Installs everything automatically.
+If you don't have Hammerspoon, SpacePigeon will download and install it for you.
-- 🖥 **Workspace Automation**: Opens specific apps into specific Spaces and arranges them.
+- 🎨 **Visual Configuration**: A full native UI to manage your workspaces.
+No need to touch Lua code manually.
+- 🖥 **Multi-Monitor Support**: Configure spaces and app layouts for both your Main and Secondary monitors.
+- ⚡️ **Smart App Launching**:
+  - **Browser Mode**: Launch browsers with specific startup URLs.
+  - **Deep Links**: Open apps to specific content (e.g., Notion pages, Spotify playlists, or custom URL schemes).
+- 🪟 **Window Management**: Automatically position windows:
+  - Maximize
+  - Split Left / Split Right
-- ⚡️ **Hotkeys**: Trigger layouts instantly.
+- ⌨️ **Hotkeys**: Bind global hotkeys to trigger specific presets instantly.
-- 🛠 **Customizable**: Written in Lua, easily editable via the app.
+- 📑 **Presets**: Create multiple workspace states (e.g., "Work", "Chill", "Stream") and switch between them.

 ## Installation